The Ultimate Guide to Live Streaming Your Business Events

 Getting Ready for Your Live Stream Event

 A live stream can be a great way to connect with your audience.
 Planning ahead of the event will help ensure that everything goes smoothly.
-Making sure all of your basic streaming necessities are in place — like the camera, streaming software and platform — will help you provide a great stream on the day of the event.
+When producing a live event, making sure all of your basic streaming necessities are in place — like the camera, streaming software and platform — will help you provide a great stream on the day of the event.

 Lexie is a digital nomad and graphic designer.
 If she’s not traveling to various parts of the country, you can find her at the local flea markets or hiking with her goldendoodle.
 Check out her design blog, Design Roast, and connect with her on Twitter @lexieludesigner.